ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

 Spike synapses
 ***********************************

 Synapses in spiking networks differ from rate-coded synapses in that they are event-driven, i.e. the most important changes occur whenever a pre- or post-synaptic spike is emitted.
-For this reason, the interface of a ``SpikeSynapse`` slightly differs from a ``RateSynapse``.
+For this reason, additional arguments have to be passed to the ``Synapse`` object.

 Increase of conductance after a presynaptic spike
 ==================================================

 In the simplest case, a presynaptic spike increases a ``target`` conductance value in the postsynaptic neuron.
-The rule defining how this conductance is modified can be placed in the ``pre_spike`` argument of a ``SpikeSynapse`` object.
+The rule defining how this conductance is modified has to be placed in the ``pre_spike`` argument of a ``Synapse`` object.

 The default spiking synapse in ANNarchy is equivalent to:

 .. code-block:: python

-    DefaultSynapse = SpikeSynapse(
+    DefaultSynapse = Synapse(
         parameters = "",
         equations = "",
         pre_spike = """